George Floyd protests in Utah: Salt Lake City

 On May 29, around 150 to 200 people protested downtown at 900 South and State Street.
 Beginning on Saturday morning, downtown was packed as hundreds drove and marched peacefully from the Salt Lake City police headquarters to the state capitol on capitol hill, where about a thousand people gathered.
 Protesters sprayed graffiti on parts of the Utah State Capitol Building.
 The protests downtown later turned violent as protesters overturned a SLCPD police cruiser and set it ablaze.
-Far-right groups arrived carrying firearms.
+Looting started at 7-Eleven Far-right groups arrived carrying firearms.
 A man who identified himself as Brandon McCormick drove his vehicle into the crowd and aimed a bow and arrow at protesters, reportedly fired off an arrow, after responding to a stranger who asked him if he calls himself an American with: "Yes, I'm American.
 All lives matter."
 This prompted other protesters to tackle him to the ground and overturn his car, which caught on fire.
 Governor Gary Herbert activated the National Guard, deploying 200 soldiers and a Black Hawk helicopter.
 Mayor Erin Mendenhall was on board the military helicopter and imposed the city's first citywide curfew from Saturday night to Monday morning.
 Police from thirteen other cities and from the county sheriff were brought into Salt Lake City, using a high school as a staging area.
 Highway patrol troopers and U.S. marshals were stationed at capitol hill.
 Police used armored vehicles and tear gas and fired rubber bullets at protesters.
 All the graffiti at the capitol was removed as the curfew continued through all of Sunday.
 After it lifted on Monday morning, troops and military vehicles continued to be stationed at several locations downtown.
 Hundreds gathered for a largely peaceful protest at the police headquarters.
 Mendenhall issued another curfew order, this time only at night times but lasting a week.
 Herbert declared an emergency closing the capitol to the public, and the capitol remained under heavy guard.

 On May 30, a Salt Lake City police officer was filmed pushing an unarmed, 67-year-old man walking with a cane to the ground.
 The officer was removed from patrol duties pending an internal affairs investigation, and the chief of police also asked the Civilian Review Board to conduct a review.
 A female police officer was driving a police car and was then surrounded by an angry mob who banged on the windows, prompting her to leave the vehicle.
 The car was overturned, damaged with fists, feet, and objects including skateboards and flag poles, and then set on fire.
 Through June 17, eight people were arrested in the vehicle's damage: seven males and one female ranging from ages 18 to 31.
 The charges, which differ with each individual charged, include felony rioting, felony criminal mischief, and federal charges of arson.
 The arson charges carry a minimum of five years imprisonment and a maximum of 20 years.